hadvani3/CPSC3720WaterfallProject/README.md

 This assingment was worked on by Hritik Advani, Alyssa Jones and Ryan Blumberg.
 For this project, we used the Waterfall Method to develop a Clemson Study Buddy application.
-This application allows Clemson students to enter login credential to create a profile and book an open study session
+This application allows Clemson students to enter login credential to create a profile and book an open study session.
+We have also uploaded a video link demonstrating how the program works and the entire program.